tamengual/seneye-mqtt-rpi/README.md

 • “seneye_reader” binary available (either in $PATH or at a known path) – This is the reader from the official Seneye Linux driver/SDK.

+  Recommended Hardware for Raspberry Pi Setups:
+If you are connecting your Seneye to a Raspberry Pi, using the correct power hardware is critical for stability.
+Raspberry Pis can be sensitive to power demands, which can lead to USB devices not being detected after a reboot and potential SD card corruption.

+To prevent these issues, the following hardware is strongly recommended:

+High-Quality Power Supply: Use an official or well-regarded power supply for your specific Raspberry Pi model (e.g., 5V 3A for a Pi 4 or Zero 2 W).
+Do not use a standard phone charger.

+Powered USB Hub: This is the most important component for reliability.
+A powered hub has its own power a

 If your MQTT is Home Assistant’s Mosquitto add-on:
   Create a separate MQTT user just for this bridge so you don’t have to rotate credentials for everything else.